 Other Location Considerations

-If you plan to grow it on a shared wall, check with your neighbor since it will quickly cascade into their yard.
+If you plan to grow it on a shared wall, check with your neighbor since it will quickly cascade over the wall and into their yard.
 Discuss who will be responsible for pruning the foliage that winds up on their side of the wall.

 Cat’s claw has hooked, claw-like tendrils that enable it to cling to stucco and cement block walls unsupported.
 I strongly urge you not to let it climb up your house or a stucco garden wall.
 It will damage your stucco.